ustajan/grasshopper/README.md

    *  EnergyDeposited analysis - providing deposited energy for every event.
 Here the code is less sharp - if multiple tracks enter the detector, it will combine their deposited energies.
 As long as you specify which particle type's energy deposition is of interest (e.g. electrons for photons, or protons for neutrons) this is sufficiently accurate as most detectors will not be able to time-resolve the multiple hits from tracks that originate from a single track.
 This, however can fail for a) very fast detectors or b) when you have a process which produces a low energy electron and a photon.
 If you have to deal with complex processes like (b) then grasshopper is probably not the best thing to use (least you want to modify the code or see if various cuts on particle type allow you to isolate individual responses).
  * More importantly, the above circumstance results in some (mostly minor) issues where the user tries to determine the energy deposition for a whole range of energies of incident particle.
 If the incident particle creaters an electromagnetic or hadronic shower, then an E_incident vs. E_deposited comparison may yield strange results, as E_deposited>E_incident in some cases - this is due to the fact that E_deposited may have captured deposited energy from multiple tracks, while E_incident is the energy of an individual track.

-To do
+To Do List
 ==
 Below is a prioritized list of future tasks.

-	* OUTPUT
+Output
-	  + Implement "simple" ascii text output, along with ROOT  -- DONE
+- [x] Implement "simple" ASCII text output, along with ROOT
-	  + Make the code be able to reliably switch between ROOT (when ROOT is available) and ASCII output -- DONE
+- [x] Make the code be able to reliably switch between ROOT (when ROOT is available) and ASCII output Front End
-	* Write the python front end to the gdml? <-- need a UROP
+- [ ] Write the python front end to generate the GDML
-	* Check the physics, by comparing to data and validated geant4 simulations
+- [ ] Check the physics, by comparing to data and validated geant4 simulations (this is the main point of the thesis project by J. Miske) Visualization
-	  + Did some basic comparisons of gamma transmission to exp(-mu*x)
-	* automatic wrl generation (even in batch mode), limited to 300 tracks -- DONE
+- [x] Automatic wrl generation (even in batch mode), limited to 300 tracks Other
-	* Implement the keeper list, which should allow to dramatically speed up the simulations -- DONE
+- [x] Implement the keeper list, which should allow to dramatically speed up the simulations
-	* Clean up the code:
-	  + Replace the char arrays in TTree with actual strings -- DONE
+- [ ] Replace the char arrays in TTree with actual strings

-Requirements for the python front end
+Requirements for the Python front-end
 ==
-The python front end will read in a simple ASCII text file with "human readable" descriptions, parse it, populate a gdml file based on some template, and run the geant4 simulation.
+The Python front end will read in a simple ASCII text file with "human readable" descriptions, parse it, populate a GDML file based on some template, and run the Geant4 simulation.
 The ASCII input file needs to have the following fields and sections

 	* Particle Event Generator parameters